anagha-microsoft/ncr-mlops-hol/lab-guide/10-Configure-Build-Pipeline.md

 ## About
 This module covers configuring a build pipeline and executing it, and finally renaming it to something meaningful<br>
-Time taken: 45 minutes to an hour to complete
+Time taken: Dedicate 90 minutes for this module - to thoroughly understand and execute

 ## 1.0.
 Navigate to pipelines and create a build pipeline